vpriyankaprabhu/simple-tokenizer/README.md

 3. View the results:
    - Total token count
    - Table showing each token ID and its text
-   - Raw token ID list

 ## Example

-Enter the text "ChatGPT is awesome!" and you'll see how it breaks down into tokens like:
+Enter the text "Hello World!" and you'll see how it breaks down into tokens like:
-- "Chat"
-- "GPT"
+- "Hello"
-- " is" (includes a space)
-- " awesome" (includes a space)
+- " World" (includes a space)
 - "!"

-## Why This Matters

-Understanding tokenization helps you:
-- Work within token limits
-- Optimize costs if using AI APIs
-- Better understand AI behavior

 ## Need Help?